Comprehensive Care Guide for Money Trees

 Watering Management: Continuously monitor the self-watering reservoir system.
 A good rule of thumb is to check both the reservoir level and soil dryness every month or two.
 Do not overfill the reservoir to avoid root rot.

-Occasional Rotation: Rotate the plant every few weeks to ensure even light exposure and balanced growth.
+Occasional Rotation: Rotate the plant weekly to ensure even light exposure and balanced growth.

 Helping Money Trees Recover from Stress or Damage